tjansson60/geospatial/data/README.md

 ## Process dataset
 Download the zip file to the data folder and unzip.
-Run the `preprocess-geolife_trajectories-data.py` script to create a single `data/geolife_trajectories_1_3.parquet` which is very efficent and only takes up 217 MB.
+Run the `preprocess-geolife_trajectories-data.py` script to create a single `data/geolife_trajectories_1_3.parquet` which is very efficient and only takes up 217 MB.

+The file contains the data from all the 18670 plt files and takes around 22 seconds to run in parallel on a modern CPU.
+The output contains around 24.876.978 positions.
+Below is a sample of the dataframe:

 ```
 lat         lon            datetime  altitude_meters              tripId